saiteja-asuri/system_design/README.md

 # system_design
-Repository of all the system design patterns
+Repository of all the system design programs